Fall Leaf Collection Program

 provided free to the residents of Upper Merion Township.

 After Leaf Collection season has come to an end, staff are charged with

 the responsibility of converting the leaf collection trucks into snow and ice

 In the event inclement weather (snow, sleet and/or ice) occurs during leaf collection season, equipment used to remove leaves will be converted to handle the inclement weather and adjustments will be made to the Leaf Collection Program.

 For more than 40 years, the Upper Merion Township Public Works Department annual leaf collection program has collected more than 1,500 tons of leaves each year and composts them on a five-acre site on West Beidler Road.
 The resulting mulch is provided free to residents.
 The composting program is completely natural and no chemicals are involved.

 Leaves and bags should be curbside on the Monday of the week scheduled for a particular neighborhood.
 Leaf piles can be two feet wide and should not block stormwater drains.
-Weather permitting, there will be a final sweep of all neighborhoods after the scheduled pick-ups in December.
+Weather permitting, there will be a final sweep of all neighborhoods in December after the scheduled pick-ups.